tkubica12/aks-demo/declarative/README.md

   - [Access jump](#access-jump)
 - [Development - test only one module example](#development---test-only-one-module-example)
   - [Destroy](#destroy)

+## Exposing apps with managed and unmanaged ingress and Azure DNS
+Cluster is configured with two different Ingress classes:
+- Managed Ingress with Azure Application Gateway running services on both private a public interfaces
+- Unmanaged NGINX Ingress using private interface

+See Ingress objects in default namespace.

+Cert-manager is used to automatically enroll Let's encrypt certificated to Application Gateway public Ingress.

+External DNS is configured to automatically create internal DNS records for apps deployed using Azure Private DNS.

 ## Access Key Vault using managed identity